Signs of Depression

 The signs of depression are many and varied.
-Depression is much more than everyday sadness; it is a medical condition that may cause severe, prolonged symptoms and disrupt a person’s daily functioning.
+Depression is much more than a feeling of sadness; it is a medical condition that may cause severe, prolonged symptoms and disrupt a person’s daily functioning.

-Depression is thought to be the most common psychiatric disorder in the world, with almost one in five Americans alone experiencing an episode in their lifetime.
+Depression is thought to be the most common psychiatric disorder in the world, with almost one in five Americans alone experiencing a depressive episode in their lifetime.
 Though the mental condition is widespread, it may be difficult to recognize; symptoms of depression may be masked by physical complaints or substance abuse, or hidden because of one’s fear of being stigmatized.
-Signs of depression may go unnoticed, and the condition is underdiagnosed, particularly in primary care settings.
+Signs of depression may go unnoticed, and the condition is underdiagnosed, particularly in primary health care settings.

 - Persistent low mood; feelings of sadness, hopelessness, emptiness or even irritability, frustration and anger

 - Loss of interest or pleasure in activities that used to be enjoyable; including sex

 - Excessive guilt or feelings of worthlessness